Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Introduction

 The final step is \emph{model building}, which refers to building (pseudo) atomic models for the particles.
 This is an essential part of using \ac{Cryo-SPA} in biological research, since interpretation and identification of biological functionality often relies on having access to (pseudo) atomic models.

-If the particle is a single protein, then this translates into the task of ``folding'' the primary structure of the protein (which is known) into the particle specific 3D map.
+If the biomolecule is a single-chain protein, then model building translates into the task of ``folding'' the primary structure of the protein (which is known) into the particle specific 3D map.
 This is in principle possible if the 3D map has sufficient resolution (about 0.4~nm or better), but the process is semi-automatic, and it requires a large degree of human intervention.
-Estimating the 3D map with such high resolution from \ac{Cryo-SPA} data is only reachable for biomolecules that are rigid (no dynamics) \cite{Nakane2020,Bouvier2022}, so \emph{model building remains an open challenge for flexible biomolecules} (heterogenous particles).
+Furthermore, estimating the 3D map with such high resolution from \ac{Cryo-SPA} data is only reachable for biomolecules that are rigid (no dynamics) \cite{Nakane2020,Bouvier2022}, so \emph{model building remains an open challenge for flexible biomolecules} (heterogenous particles).